OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 #### 6. Add ServerBaseUri

-Add the following code in Application startup.
-For example in "App.xaml.cs" constructor after InitializeComponent().
+Add the following code in the Application startup.
+For example in the "App.xaml.cs" constructor after InitializeComponent().

 - If you are using Open RIA version 5, use the following code: